 Opportunities

-Women represented 47% of the workforce in the 2021 Census, which has increased 2% from 2016.
-Last year, 13 racecourses in Victoria received Government funding to upgrade their jockey rooms to cater for the growing number of female jockeys, which has increased by over 15% in 2021-22.
+Women represented 47% of the workforce in the 2021 Census, up 2% from 2016.
+To cater for the growing number of female jockeys, the Victorian Government has funded racecourses to upgrade their jockey rooms.

 Challenges